tier4/caret_doc/docs/tips/get_callbacks.md

 callbacks3 = get_callbacks('timer_driven_node/*')
 ```

+The 'get_callbacks()' function warn if there is no match callbacks.
-This function may print similar callbacks name when there is no match callbacks.
+The 'get_callbacks()' function may show similar callbacks name when there is no match callbacks.